General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What is the name of John Goodman’s character in The Big Lebowski?
+- What’s the identify of John Goodman’s character in The Huge Lebowski?

-- Which 2014 Seth Rogan film caused the North Korean government to threaten action against the United States?
+- Which 2014 Seth Rogan movie precipitated the North Korean authorities to threaten motion in opposition to the USA?

-- What type of car does Doc Brown use as a time machine in Back To The Future?
+- What sort of automobile does Doc Brown use as a time machine in Again To The Future?

-- Which Catastrophe star makes a cameo in Deadpool 2 as Peter?
+- Which Disaster star makes a cameo in Deadpool 2 as Peter?

-- Which husband-wife duo starred in 2018’s horror film A Quiet Place?
+- Which husband-wife duo starred in 2018’s horror movie A Quiet Place?

-- What does Bridget Jones name her baby in the film series’s third instalment?
+- What does Bridget Jones identify her child within the movie sequence’s third instalment?

 Answers